mart1428/CRAFTProject/README.md

 This program will firstly read the inputs and save them to their corresponding Departments and Adjacent Score.
 Then, LayoutGenerator will gather these information and build the base layout with number 0.
 The generator will then **randomly** add the given departments to the base layout producing a layout and its' score.
 The score will be saved and the generator will find another layout and compare the score to the previously saved score.
 The generator will replace the layout and score if it has a higher score than the previous score.
 The generator will generate layouts until *maxIteration* has been reached.

 Description:
-* AdjacencyScoreGenerator.java -
+* AdjacencyScoreGenerator.java - This file contains an AdjacencyScoreGenerator class to calculate scores for the departments.
-* AdjacentDepartment.java -
+* AdjacentDepartment.java - This file contains Adjacent Department class to set departments adjacently.
 * Department.java - This file contains a Department class which will be used in finding the optimal layout.
 * LayoutGenerator.java - This file contains the generator to find the optimal layout.
 * Main.java - This file responsible for running the whole program (contains main method).